 Monitor Elasticsearch with Metricbeat (beta*)edit

 In 6.4 and later, you can use Metricbeat to collect data about Kibana and ship it directly to your monitoring cluster, rather than routing it through Elasticsearch.
 Now in 6.5, you can also use Metricbeat to collect and ship data about Elasticsearch.
 If you are monitoring Logstash or Beats, at this time you must still use exporters to route the data.
-See Monitoring Elasticsearch with Metricbeat and How monitoring works.
+See Collecting monitoring data with Metricbeat and How monitoring works.